 - a.
-Notify the TARB in writing of the request for a telephone or videoconference hearing on the original notice of protest or by written notice filed with TARB not later than the 10th day prior to the date of the hearing.
+Notify the TARB in writing of the request for a hearing by telephone conference call or videoconference on the original notice of protest or by written notice filed with the TARB not later than the 10th day prior to the date of the hearing.
 If sent first-class mail, the mailing address is Travis Appraisal Review Board, P. O. Box 149012, Austin, TX 78714.
-If hand delivered or sent by common carrier, the address is Travis Appraisal Review Board, 850 E. Anderson Ln, Austin, TX 78752.
+If hand delivered or sent by common carrier, the address is Travis Appraisal Review Board, 850 East Anderson Lane, Austin, TX 78752.
 Property owners are encouraged to use a method that provides proof of delivery.
 You may also send an email to tarbcontact@gmail.com.
-In order to help facilitate accurate processing, the words "ATTENTION- Telephone or Videoconference Hearing Request" must be prominently displayed on the outside of the envelope. - b.
-Provide any evidence in or attached to a sworn affidavit (e.g., signed by owner before a notary public.) or unsworn declaration.
-An owner is encouraged to file the affidavit with TARB at least three business days before the date of the hearing.
-Use the affidavit form titled Property Owner's Affidavit of Evidence to the TARB found on the TCAD website.
+In order to help facilitate accurate processing, the words "ATTENTION-Telephone or Videoconference Hearing Request" must be prominently displayed on the outside of the envelope or in the subject line of the email. - b.
+Provide any evidence in or attached to a sworn affidavit or an unsworn declaration.
+An affidavit must be signed by the owner before a notary public and clearly state facts that are based on the individuals personal knowledge.
+Alternatively, an unsworn declaration must be in writing, signed by the individual making the declaration, and include a statement that it is made under penalty of perjury.
+You are encouraged to make every effort to submit with your affidavit or unsworn declaration all of the best evidence you have to support your protest.
+A property owner will not be allowed to offer any new or additional evidence by telephone or videoconference that was not provided in the affidavit or declaration, nor can the owner testify to facts not included in the affidavit or declaration.
+The owner may only offer argument related to the evidence presented by the affidavit or declaration or the evidence presented by TCAD and cross-examine the TCAD representatives or witnesses.
+If the property owner provides documents, photographs, tables, videos, or other items with his/her affidavit or declaration, those items should be clearly labeled and easy to follow. - c.
+A property owner is encouraged to file the affidavit or declaration with the TARB at least three business days before the date of the hearing.
+If filing an affidavit, use the affidavit form titled Property Owner's Affidavit of Evidence to the TARB found on the TCAD website.
 If sent first-class mail, the mailing address is Travis Appraisal Review Board, P. O. Box 149012, Austin, TX 78714.
-If hand delivered or sent by common carrier, the address is Travis Appraisal Review Board, 850 E. Anderson Ln, Austin, TX 78752.
+If hand delivered or sent by common carrier, the address is Travis Appraisal Review Board, 850 East Anderson Lane, Austin, TX 78752.
 Property owners are encouraged to use a method that provides proof of delivery.
 To help facilitate accurate processing, the words "ATTENTION-Affidavit Enclosed" must be prominently displayed on the outside of the envelope.
-An unsworn declaration complaint with the provisions of Texas Civil Practice and Remedies Code 132.001 may be substituted for a sworn affidavit.
-Forms for affidavits and for unsworn declarations are available on the TCAD website, under the forms tab under "ABA/Protest Forms."
+An unsworn declaration compliant with the provisions of Texas Civil Practice and Remedies Code Section 132.001 may be substituted for a sworn affidavit.
+Forms for affidavits and for unsworn declarations are available on the TCAD website under the Forms tab under "ABA/Protest Forms."